Stridemann/Unity-XR-on-Linux-for-Meta-Quest/README.md

 ### Step 3: Patch `OpenXRLoader.cs`

+(you can skip this and just copy `Packages/com.unity.xr.openxr` to your project from this one)

 In `Packages/com.unity.xr.openxr/Runtime/OpenXRLoader.cs`, find the `LoadOpenXRSymbols()` method and add a Linux-specific loader path.
 Look for the `#elif UNITY_EDITOR_OSX` section and add after it:

 ```csharp